Waterway health programs

 Water quality monitoring

-Council monitors the quality of the water at 11 sites in the Brisbane River and sections of Moreton Bay, which have high rates of recreational use.
+Council monitors water quality at 11 sites in the Brisbane River and sections of Moreton Bay with high rates of recreational use.
 Testing occurs fortnightly during the summer season.
 Council is also undertaking further studies in Brisbane waterways to further determine the causes of fluctuating microbial contamination.